meatnordrink/uplift-blog/_posts/2020-03-16-giving-your-therapist-feedback.md

 ## Summary
 If you don't see improvement after feedback or consultation, you should certainly find a new therapist.
 Sometimes therapists aren't the right fit any more, even if they were at one time.

-Therapists are evolving and changing people with their own issues; if you and your therapist really just no longer match well, it's time to move on.
+Therapists are evolving and changing people with their own issues; if you and your therapist really just no longer match well, it may be time to move on.